Two Weeks’ Notice Resignation Letter (14 Examples & Samples)

 Sign off

-what if your employer gives a counteroffer?
+What if your employer makes a counteroffer?

 It is always good to anticipate a counteroffer from your employer, especially if you are resigning due to a better salary and benefits or a more senior position.
-Employers usually want to keep employees they consider assets of the company.
+Employers usually want to keep employees, which they consider assets of the company.
 Therefore, if you are offered a counteroffer, it is often a negotiation opportunity, and you can consider the advantages of staying over taking up the new job.

 Sometimes, the counteroffer can be more appealing than the new job you are about to take up.
-However, suppose you’re leaving due to personal reasons such as poor working conditions in terms of health and safety, clashes with management, assault, etc. Then, a counteroffer may not be worth the risks regardless of how attractive the terms are.
+However, suppose you’re leaving due to personal reasons such as poor working conditions in terms of health and safety, clashes with management, assault, etc. Then, a counteroffer may not be worth the risks, regardless of how attractive the terms are.

-[Your name]
+[Your Address]

 [Date]